dsync89/neokobe-retro-japanese-computer-collection-set-ahk-gen-toolkit/README.md

 ## Keymap
 Add any game specific keymapping to `keymapping\<media_type>\<game_folder>`.
 For example, to add a game mapping for `HD` game `Rusty`, create `Rusty.ahk` under `keymapping\hd\`.
 Any ahk files read here will then be appended by the `add_keymapper_to_ahk` script.

+---

+# Credits

+Huge credits goes to the following heroes to make this possible:

+**@kobushi** from http://fullmotionvideo.free.fr/phpBB3/viewtopic.php?f=6&t=1621 for consolidating and sharing this amazing romset!

+1G1R DAT is generated using **Retool** https://github.com/unexpectedpanda/retool.

+DAT is generated using **clrmamepro dir2dat** against Neo Kobe set.